-In total, 536 variables were collected in total including the total number, accuracy (% success), means, medians and upper and lower quartiles of passes, tackles, possessions regained, clearances and shots.
+In total, 536 variables were collected including the total number, accuracy (% success), means, medians and upper and lower quartiles of passes, tackles, possessions regained, clearances and shots.
 Additional data on total appearances, playing percentage, total goals and assists, international appearances and heights was also collected.
 The data set originally included 536 variables but low variance statistics were removed.
 After removing low variance data points, the data set included 340 variables for comparison.
-Each player's data was converted into mean performance data before they were assigned to one of three categories.
+Each player's data was converted into mean 90-minute performance data before they were assigned to one of three categories (group 0, group 1 or group 2).

-Player Grouping
+Player grouping

 Players were allocated to one of five positions (full back, centre back, wide midfielder, central midfielder or attacker) based on where they spent most of their playing time during the season (See Table 1).
-They were then assigned to one of three categories based on where they went on to complete most of their match time during the following season.
-The first category included the players who completed most of their match time in a lower league during the following season.
-The second group included those players who completed most their match time in the English Football League Championship during the following season and the final category contained the players who progressed to complete most their match time in the English Premier League during the following season.
+They were then assigned to one of three categories (group 0, group 1 or group 2) based on where they went on to complete most of their match time during the following season.
+The first category (group 0) included the players who completed most of their match time in a lower league during the following season.
+The second group (group 1) included those players who completed most of their match time in the English Football League Championship during the following season and the final category (group 2) contained the players who progressed to complete most their match time in the English Premier League during the following season.

-Sample sizes for each comparison were balanced to have an equal number of cases using a random number selector (i.e. 24 full backs were selected from group 0 to have an equal number of cases for comparisons to group 2).
+Sample sizes for each comparison were balanced to have an equal number of cases using a random number selector (i.e., 24 full backs were selected from group 0 to have an equal number of cases for comparisons to group 2).
 Players who played on loan during the 2008/09 and 2009/10 seasons were included in the study but players who moved to a club outside England were excluded due to the complications in assessing the merits of foreign competitions against those in England.
 The five positions for each category of playing status were subsequently analysed using a Stepwise Artificial Neural Network approach to identify the optimal collection of variables for predicting playing status.